abstools/easyinterface/INSTALL.md

     > sudo apt-get install php5 libapache2-mod-php5 php5-mcrypt
     > sudo service apache2 restart

-Once installed test that it works correctly by visiting http://localhost and test that PHP works correctly by visiting http://localhost/info.php (this link might be different from on distribution to another).
+Once installed test that it works correctly by visiting [http://localhost](http://localhost) and test that PHP works correctly by visiting [http://localhost/info.php](http://localhost/info.php) (this address might be different from one distribution to another).
+Next, to make it the `easyinterface` visible, edit `/etc/apache2/mods-enabled/alias.conf` and add the following lines:

-Otherwise, edit `/etc/apache2/mods-enabled/alias.conf`
-and add the following lines:

 	  Alias /ei "/path-to/easyinterface"